sandyaditya123/count-button/README.md

+# count-button
-# A button that can count every time the user clicks the button
+A button that can count every time the user clicks the button